ali-gstraveller/redux-and-rtk/README.md

-Redux and RTK intergrated which includes post only.
+Redux and RTK intergrated which includes posts only.